simpleanalytics/docs/_docs/36_legal/01_privacy.md

 ## No Data Transfers

 We don’t transfer your visitors’ data outside of the EU.
-This includes no data transfer to the United States of America.

-The EU-US Privacy Shield Framework was invalidated by the Court of Justice of the European Union in the 2020 [“Schrems II”](https://iapp.org/news/a/the-schrems-ii-decision-eu-us-data-transfers-in-question/) decision.
-The invalidation of the Privacy Shield makes data transfer to the US risky and tricky compared to other countries.
+Our customers can move their Simple Analytics data anywhere in the world without the compliance burdens associated with data transfers.

 Ever since we started our business in 2018, we have only relied on European service providers.
 This is a choice.
 The data we collect is not personal and does not fall under the GDPR.
-It can be transferred anywhere with no legal issues.
-In fact, we can lawfully transfer data to our customers located outside the EU.
+It can be transferred anywhere with no legal issues and can be lawfully sent to our customers located outside the EU, including non-Privacy Shield-certified US customers.

 Are you coming from Google Analytics?
-Please read our blog post on the [differences between Google Analytics and Simple Analytics](https://blog.simpleanalytics.com/why-simple-analytics-is-a-great-alternative-to-google-analytics).
+Please read our blog post on [the differences between Google Analytics and Simple Analytics](https://blog.simpleanalytics.com/why-simple-analytics-is-a-great-alternative-to-google-analytics).
 You can import your Google Analytics data into Simple Analytics.